Polycystic Kidney Disease (PKD)

-If you or your loved one has PKD, trust the experts at The University of Kansas Health System in Kansas City to partner in your PKD care.
-Our multidisciplinary team can give you information about polycystic kidney disease and offer more treatment options to help you live life fully.
+If you or your loved one has PKD, trust the experts at The University of Kansas Health System in Kansas City as your partners during your PKD care.
+Our interdisciplinary team can give you information about polycystic kidney disease and offer more treatment options to help you live life fully.
 Our team provides a full spectrum of excellent care that includes the latest treatments, second opinion services and clinical trials.

 At The University of Kansas Health System, we provide:

 - A multidisciplinary approach, including shared care with referring physicians

 - A nationally recognized, complete continuum of kidney care, including dialysis and transplant, as well as use of tolvaptan, the first and only FDA-approved medication to treat PKD, slowing the disease's progression